 Artist Juan Doe considers Strayed to be one the most satisfying projects he's ever worked on.

 "It's a great story, an epic space opera with an astral projecting cat trying to save humanity," Doe tells SYFY WIRE.
 "Based on the premise alone I knew the style was going to be very trippy.
-Carlos wrote an amazing script and gave me free reign to push and experiment in some areas while still maintaining the focus on the characters and the heart of the story.
-Plus, I love anything space related, so getting to explore those universes in a psychedelic, astral style was a rush.
+Carlos wrote an amazing script and gave me free rein to push and experiment in some areas while still maintaining the focus on the characters and the heart of the story.
+Plus, I love anything space-related, so getting to explore those universes in a psychedelic, astral style was a rush.
 I think people are going to enjoy this book immensely."